Flopping in Basketball Explained: Taking a Close Look at the Controversial Tactic

 1. Unsportsmanlike Behavior: Critics of flopping see it as cheating.
 They believe it goes against the spirit of honest play.

 2. Ruins the Game’s Integrity: They say it turns basketball into more of an acting contest than a sport.
-It can also mislead referees, leading to unfair game decisions.
+It can also lead to unfair game decisions.

 An infographic comparing arguments for and against flopping in basketball.